-Professor Bean is the author four recent articles on the United Kingdom Bribery Act, an article entitled “Hyperbole, Hypocrisy and Hubris in the Aid-Corruption Dialog: Dismissing Rhetoric - Discerning Reality,” published in the Georgetown Journal of International Law, and "Attack of the Sovereign Wealth Funds," published in the Michigan State International Law Review, He has also written a chapter entitled "Yukos and Mikhail Khodorkovsky: An Unfolding Drama," published in Corporate Governance in Russia, , "Doing Business in the New Russia," The International Lawyer, Fall 2001, and lead author of "Mergers & Acquisitions in Russia," in Corporate Acquisitions and Mergers.
-His current research and writing focuses on international efforts to combat corruption and comparative corporate governance. .
-He is the Chair of the Extraterritorial Jurisdiction Committee of the International Law Association - American Branch and Former Chair of the American Bar Association’s Russian-Eurasian Law Committee.
+Professor Bean has written articles on bribery and corruption, Sovereign Wealth Funds, the FIFA prosecutions., He has also written a chapter entitled "Yukos and Mikhail Khodorkovsky: An Unfolding Drama," published in Corporate Governance in Russia, "Doing Business in the New Russia," The International Lawyer, Fall 2001, and lead author of "Mergers & Acquisitions in Russia," in Corporate Acquisitions and Mergers.
+His current research and writing focuses on international efforts to combat corruption and international corporate governance.
+He is the past Chair of the Extraterritorial Jurisdiction Committee of the International Law Association - American Branch and of the American Bar Association’s Russian-Eurasian Law Committee.

 He has three book projects underway.
 One is on the evolution under common law of recent Delaware corporate law; a second is an analysis of Russia's Yukos affair; the third is a history of the Cold War.

-Professor Bean has been a Russian business Expert Witness in a U.S. Tax Court proceeding, Buyuk LLC et al. v Commisioner, in Berezovsky v.
+Professor Bean has been a Russian Business Expert Witness in a U.S. Tax Court proceeding, Buyuk LLC et al. v Commissioner, in Berezovsky v.
 Abramovich, in the United Kingdom High Court of Justice, Queen’s Bench Division (Commercial Court) and in Yukos Oil Company v.
 Kravin Investments, et al., at the London Court of International Arbitration.
-He appears often as a speaker on corruption and on doing business in Russia
+He appears often as a speaker on corruption and on doing business in Russia.

 During his years in Russia Professor Bean's work with the Gore-Chernomyrdin Commission and as Chairman of the American Chamber of Commerce in Russia brought him in close contact with many senior government officials in the Russian government, including President Boris Yeltsin, and Prime Ministers Victor Chernomyrdin, Yevgeny Primakoff and Sergei Stepashin.
 On the American side as well, Professor Bean met with President Clinton and Vice President Gore as well as with numerous cabinet members from both the Clinton and G. W. Bush Administrations.
 These included Secretary of State Madeline Albright, Secretaries of the Treasury Robert Rubin, Lawrence Summers and Paul O'Neill, Secretary of Defense William Cohen, Secretaries of Commerce William Daley and Donald Evans, Secretary of Energy Bill Richardson and National Security Advisor Condoleezza Rice.
 Congressional leaders with responsibility for policy and programs in Russia consulted regularly with Professor Bean during their visits to Moscow.
 These included Senators Carl Levin, Frank Lugar, Representatives Steny Hoyer, Richard Gephardt, Charles Rangel and numerous others.
 Professor Bean remains an opinion leader on Russian policy matters and continues active in attempting to improve Russian American relations.